johnmholmes/Arduino_ESP32_LCC_Journey/README.md

 After a few weeks of trying to understand why the AVR sketches did nit work, it turned out I had not ensured the Baud rate was set to 115200.

 ----
-## We now have 5 versions of the AVR2ServoNIO sketch
+## We now have 8 versions of the AVR2ServoNIO sketch

-The main library as produced by David Harris I have now uploaded 5 versions for people to use with an Arduino Nano.
+The main library as produced by David Harris I have now uploaded 8 versions for people to use with an Arduino Nano.

+ - These cover Both CAN BUS use and USB use.
+ - We have options for 2,4,6 servos.
+ - We have 13 input or output choices.

 ----